WebAssembly/binaryen/README.md

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.

  * In particular, when optimizing Binaryen uses an additional IR while writing the wasm binary, Stack IR.
 Stack IR allows a bunch of optimizations that are tailored for the stack machine form of WebAssembly binary format.
 Since those optimizations are only done while optimizing, a round-trip operation *without* optimization may slightly increase the size of the wasm, if it was particularly well-optimized before.
+TODO: opt level?

 Notes when working with Binaryen IR: